Motorcycle Helmet Visors: Things to Know

 Visors and eyewear like riding goggles and sunglasses also protect your eyes from sunlight, which has UV rays that can permanently damage your vision, or blind you enough to get you in a serious accident.
 Here are some things to consider when choosing helmet visors.

 NOTE: This article is not about offroad helmet peaks, which are also known as visors.
-“Face shields” are commonly referred to as “visors” on motorcycle helmets, and both terms are used interchangeably in this article.
+On street motorcycle helmets, the interior sunshield is also known as the visor.
+However, "face shields” are also commonly referred to as “visors”, and both terms are used interchangeably in this article.

 Replacing Helmet Visors

 Visors are impact-resistant and transparent polycarbonate shields that hinge down over the front of a helmet to protect your eyes and face.
 Whether a motorcycle helmet comes with a visor or not, it’s important to have one available that’s clean and free of scratches.
 A helmet visor can be replaced, and any impairment to your vision from scratches is your cue to swap it out.
 Your motorcycle helmet’s manual should have instructions on how to replace the visor, as well as details on what face shields are compatible with it.

 Full-face helmets come with visors that extend from the top of the helmet down to the chin bar.
 However, in the case of open-face helmets and half helmets, the visor typically only protects the eyes and not the chin, if it even comes with a visor at all.
 Whatever helmet type you choose, make sure you get one that can be fitted with a visor to protect both your chin and mouth, or consider getting helmet accessories like chin bars and mouthpieces.